 Barometer (monthly business survey)

-According to the retailers interviewed, in May 2018, the business climate improves and is again favorable in the retail trade and in the trade and repair of motor vehicles.
+According to the retailers interviewed, in February 2019, the business climate decreased in the retail trade and in the trade and repair of motor vehicles.

 Standardized summary indicator (average=100 and standard deviation=10)